AugmentHCI/agriviz_public/biological-efficacy/README.md

 docker run -d --name biological-efficacy -p 8000:80 biological-efficacy
 ```
 Open your web browser and go to http://localhost:8000 to see the app running.

-Note: datasets have been removed for security reasons.
-The datasets should normally be placed under the '/public/data/' folder.